sachadorf1/IAC_Terraform/README.md

 }
 ```
 - Add internet_gateway_id to variable.tf file

-## Data

-Now we're building quickly.
-Let's add a few more parts of our architecture.
-For example, our subnet is currently using the default route table which is private.
-Let's create a new route table and associate it with our public subnet.

-> EXERCISE ( 5 Minutes ) : Find the resource needed to create a route table.

 ### Create a new route table, attach using internet gateway
 - Add the following to your main.tf file: